-“Experience, though noon auctoritee, were in this world, is right ynogh for me” Starts the opening statement, where the wife challenges the accepted conventions of her gender by being bold, assertive and uncompromising.
+“Experience, though noon auctoritee, were in this world, is right ynogh for me” Starts the opening statement.
+Here the wife challenges the accepted conventions of her gender by being bold, assertive and uncompromising.
 We think this sums up Wyfe of Bath nicely.

 The Spanish novel Don Quixote by Miguel de Cervantes includes a chapter in which Sancho Panza is busy buying cottage cheese when his master calls him.
 Panza hides the cheese in the knight’s helmet, but Quixote wants it to fight against lions.
-Without looking into it he put the helmet on and begins to feel the cold sweat running through his face, trying to explain that he’s not sweating for fear yet still not aware of the cheese now on his head.
+Without looking into it he put the helmet on and begins to feel the cold sweat running through his face.
+Trying to explain that he’s not sweating for fear, he’s still not aware of the cheese now on his head.
 Meanwhile Sancho looks on silently…

 For a Don Quixote experience try our Spanish Selection Box.
 We do however strongly suggest you don’t store it in your hat.

 Sonnet by G K Chesterton